python-kasa/python-kasa/README.md

 ### TP-Link Tapo support

 This library has recently added a limited supported for devices that carry Tapo branding.
 That support is currently limited to the cli.
-The package `kasa.smartdevice` is in flux and if you use it directly you should expect it could break in future releases until this statement is removed.
+The package `kasa.smart` is in flux and if you use it directly you should expect it could break in future releases until this statement is removed.

 Other TAPO libraries are: